adacountymilitia/website/_pages/about.md

 ## Standards

 As a Light Foot battalion, we base our operations on the [Militia Standards and Principles of the Light Foot][standards].
 These standards are the foundation of our unit, as well as many other Light Foot units throughout the country.

+## WE DO NOT:

+* Promote the overthrow of any government, local, state, or national.
+* Advocate or promote violence against any organization, group, or individual.
+* Advocate the removal of any person from his or her lawfully elected office.
+* Allow racists, felons, or anarchists to join or participate.

 [standards]: {{ '/assets/pdf/Light_Foot_Militia_Standards_2014.pdf' | relative_url }}